 regional coordinator for advice and assistance in completing your nomination.

 Visit the how nominations are judged page for further information on the judging process.

 Promote the Queensland Training Awards at your workplace or training location.
-Resources will be added to the website each year.

 Frequently asked questions